6 Ways an Out-of-Balance Gut Affects Your Well-Being

 Here are six of the surprising things that happen when the microbiome is out of balance:

-Although bacteria often get a bad rap, they’re really the unsung heroes of our health.
+Bacteria are really the unsung heroes of our health.

 Improper Nutrient Absorption